manpep/manpep.github.io/_pages/cv.md

     - Responsibilities: Archival research and writing about the history of the Greek Army Corps.
   * 2022: Istorima.
     - Position: Oral history researcher.
-    - Responsibilities: Collect oral testimonies from the Attica region.
+    - Responsibilities: Collecting oral testimonies from the Attica region.
   * 2018: “Anatolia Imprints”, Brown University, National Science Foundation, University of Ioannina, London Business School, Wheeler Institute for Business and Development, Hellenic Bank Association.
     - Position: Assistant researcher.
     - Responsibilities: Checking and cleaning data about the continuation of settlement existence of Greece in censuses published by the Hellenic Statistical Authority (ELSTAT) between 1920 and 1961.